 - Brain fog and poor focus

-- Intense sugar cravings
+- Intense hunger and cravings

 - Inflammation → Heart disease, aging